mendix/docs/howto7/getting-started/build-an-iot-app-1.md

 To connect an app page, follow these steps:

 1. In the **Tutorial_Workspace** module, open **Step 1 - Connect pages** > **Homepage**.
 This is the homepage of the **Global shipments** app that you will be expanding and improving.
 2. Inspect how this page is built.
-Notice that there is a grid that represents the overview of the shipments.
+Notice that there is a listview element that represents the overview of the shipments.
 On the right there is a menu, which takes you to the pages where you can configure and edit the shipment details, sensor data, and cloud platform configuration.
-3. The **Action [default]** button in the grid is not connected to a page, so right-click the button and select **Edit action** > **Show a page**.
+3. The button with the **>** icon, which you can find in the listview, is not connected to a page, so right-click the button and select **Edit action** > **Show a page**.
 4. In the **Select page** dialog box, select the **Shipment_Detail** page (which has already been prepared for you).
-5. Click **Show** to display the **Shipment_Detail** page and then **OK**.
+5. Click **Show** to display the **Shipment_Detail** page and then **OK** to inspect to which page the **>** button is directing.
 6. Save the changes, click **Run Locally** to deploy the app, then click **View App** to view the app in your browser.
-7. Click the menu button in the top-right corner of the app and select **Shipments**.
+7. Inspect how this page looks like in the browser by clicking the **>** button of the available shipment.
-8. Click **Edit** on the preconfigured shipment, which will bring you to the **Shipment** form, where you can edit the details about the shipment.
+8. Great!
+You've made your first change to an app.
+There isn't happening much on this page yet so head over to the next step and get some data pushed over from an IoT server to this app.

 ## 5 Related Content